- HDFS 310 & 410

 Internships have to be with community partners or campus centers such as Student Health Services, CAPS or HSRC.
 Working with faculty (not extension in the community) would be considered more individualized work that would count as a project or a practicum.

 Yes!
-You as long as you are not a double option (HMP and HPHB) or have the ESH/EOH minor.
-H410 can be taken for up to 24 credits.
-If you have done your required 12 credit internship and need upper division credits, you can do another 12 credit H410 or you can do a 6 credit H410.
+You as long as you are not a double option.
+The internship can be taken for up to 24 credits.
+If you have done your required 12 credit internship and need upper division credits, you can do another 12 credit internship or you can do a 6 credit internship.

 Past experiences cannot be counted for the internship.
 You must be registered for the term you plan to complete your internship to receive credit.